tekesineren/university-match-ai/README.md

 This is the first version of University Match AI.
 Future updates may include:

-- 📚 Expanded university database (500+ universities)
+- 📚 Expanded university database (50+ universities in next version)
 - 🔄 Enhanced matching algorithms with machine learning
 - 📊 Advanced analytics and insights
 - 🌍 Multi-language support